nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     Use case ends.

+---

+**Use case: Show property listings of specific user**

+**MSS**

+1. User types command to show property listings of a contact.

+2. PROperty displays property listings of contact.

+   Use case ends.

+**Extensions**

+- 1a.
+User types in invalid index for contact

+  - 1a1.
+PROperty informs user of invalid index/command.

+    Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.